 Relieve stress, heal your body, and gain clarity at Zen Float Spa in Mount Maunganui.
 The team will guide you through floatation, allowing you to free your mind from distractions and help you be better at everything you do.
-At Zen, you can also become a member for $70 a month and enjoy floats at a reduced rate.
+At Zen, you can also become a member from $55 a month and enjoy floats at a reduced rate.

 The Floatation Sanctuary